The FAFSA is the Free Application for Federal Student Aid and is the universal form colleges use to determine a student’s financial need.

 - Private student loan

-Which Colleges Should I Include In My FAFSA?
+Which Colleges Should You Include on Your FAFSA?

-How Will I Receive My Federal Student Aid And Loan?
+How Will You Receive Your Federal Student Aid and Loan?

 Your student and loan funds go directly to the school you attend and apply to your account balance.
 First, the money will pay your tuition, fees, room and board, and other school charges.
 Then, any leftover funds are distributed to you in a check or by direct deposit.
 Remember that you must use all loan funds for education expenses.

-What Additional Steps Must I Take To Receive My Loan?
+What Additional Step Do You Take to Receive Your Loan?

 Each student should contact the financial aid office at the school you are planning to attend for details about how to receive a loan at your school.
 First-time loan recipients must complete loan entrance counseling and sign a Master Promissory Note.
 The school wants to make sure you understand the terms you agree to and how much you will have to pay back.

-When Do I Have To Pay Back My Federal Student Loans?
+When Do You Have to Pay Back Federal Student Loans?

 After you graduate, you will have a grace period before you are required to begin repayment.
 During this time you will receive information from your loan servicer about when your first payment is due.
 After that, payments are usually due monthly.
 Additionally, if you leave school before you graduate or take classes only half-time, these events will also require you to start repayments.